Toward Self-learning End-to-End Task-Oriented Dialog Systems: Experiments

-\slsoloist{} is further refined based on \modelp{S} using proposed \slagent{}, where the reward model is trained using the same training examples as \modelp{5}.
-We observe that compared to \modelp{S}, \slsoloist{} dramatically improves the performance further and achieves comparable performance with \modelp{50} on all tasks.
-The results verify the vast potential of the proposed \slagent{}, allowing the bot to automatically adapt to environments with user behaviours by learning from unlabeled noisy human-bot dialogs. \paragraph{Human-in-the-Loop Evaluation Setup.} Simulation setting allows effortless experimental studies to validate the effectiveness of \slagent{}.
+\paragraph{Simulation Evaluation Results.} The end-to-end evaluation results on four different tasks are presented in Table \ref{tab:results_4task}. \modelp{S} significantly outperforms \modelp{5} over all evaluation metrics on all tasks, which shows the effectiveness of the proposed synthetic dialog construction for identifying user behaviors with unseen slot values. \slsoloist{} outperforms \soloistparg{} over all the metrics, which demonstrates the higher efficiency of directly learning from human-bot dialog logs.
+We observe that \slsoloist{} outperforms \soloistoa{} by a large margin, and achieves comparable performance with \soloistth{} (refining with turn-level human feedback score, \ie the upper bound).
+This shows the strong capability of the turn-level pre-trained reward model in \slagent{} for predicting the quality of responses.
+We conjecture that our proposed reward model trained with the proposed data-augmentation strategy is more robust to unseen user behaviors and thus ports richer useful information to dialog models.
+The results verify the vast potential of the proposed \slagent{}, allowing the bot to automatically adapt to unseen user behaviors without extra human annotations.
+Results of further policy improvement are shown in Appendix \ref{sec:policy_impr}. \paragraph{Real-Scenario Evaluation Setup.} Simulation setting allows effortless experimental studies to validate the effectiveness of the reward model in \slagent{}.
 However, the results are likely biased.
-Therefore, in the human-in-the-loop setting, we deploy \modelp{S} online and recruit human users to converse with it to achieve the assigned user goal.
-We collect 20 real human-bot dialogs to refine \modelp{S}, resulting in the agent \slsoloist{}. \paragraph{Human-in-the-Loop Evaluation Results.} The evaluation results on \texttt{Restaurant} are shown in Table \ref{tab:policy_improve}.
-We observe that \slsoloist{} refined with 20 real human-bot dialogs outperforms \modelp{S} over majority of evaluation metrics.
-We conclude that the results of human-in-the-loop evaluation and simulation evaluation are consistent, confirming that \slsoloist{} enables self-learning after deployment by learning from interactions.
+Therefore, in the real-scenario setting, we deploy \modelp{S} online and recruit human users to converse with it.
+We collect 30 real (unlabeled) human-bot dialog logs to refine \modelp{S}, resulting in the agent \soloistoa{}, \slsoloist{}, \soloistth{}. \paragraph{Real-Scenario Evaluation Results.} The evaluation results on four tasks are shown in Table \ref{tab:policy_improve}.
+We observe that \slsoloist{} refined using the reward model in \slagent{} outperforms other methods over all evaluation metrics on all tasks.
+Furthermore, \slsoloist{} achieves comparable performance with \soloistth{}, even achieves better performance on certain metrics.
+We conclude that the results of real-scenario evaluation and simulation evaluation are consistent, confirming that \slsoloist{} enables effective self-learning after deployment by learning from interactions.